sanketnagare/genainotes/README.md

 ---

-*These notes are compiled as part of my GenAI learning journey.
-Feel free to explore and learn!*
+*These are my personal study notes compiled during my GenAI learning journey.
+Feel free to explore and learn along!*